XRPLF/xrpl-dev-portal/content/rippled.md

 | taker | String | Unique base-58 account address to use as a perspective for viewing offers.
 (This affects the funding status and fees of offers.) |
 | snapshot | Boolean | (Optional, defaults to false) If true, return the current state of the order book once when you subscribe before sending updates |
 | both | Boolean | (Optional, defaults to false) If true, return both sides of the order book. |

-The field `proof` is reserved for future use.

 #### Response Format ####